-- apply a Christian-traditional philosophy of education to content and methods of teaching in elementary or early childhood classes; - demonstrate competency in elementary-level or early childhood subject content; - demonstrate proficiency in the use of methods and materials appropriate for the Christian-traditional elementary or early childhood classroom; - organize, establish, and manage an effective learning environment; - demonstrate knowledge of the learner with ability to teach him; - teach effectively in a Christian elementary or early childhood program; - integrate biblical Christian values in personal life and teaching; - exhibit the professional qualities required of successful teachers.
+- apply a Christian-traditional philosophy of education to content and methods of teaching in elementary or early childhood classes; - demonstrate competency in elementary-level or early childhood subject content; - demonstrate proficiency in the use of methods and materials appropriate for the Christian-traditional elementary or early childhood classroom; - organize, establish, and manage an effective learning environment; - demonstrate knowledge of the learner with ability to teach him; - teach effectively in a Christian elementary or early childhood program; - integrate biblical Christian values in personal life and teaching; and - exhibit the professional qualities required of successful teachers.

+The elementary education major provides knowledge and skill to work with first-grade through sixth-grade students.
 The program uses the best curriculum, methods, and equipment to prepare students to teach.
 Pensacola Christian Academy classrooms become the students' laboratory for learning how to teach.
-Students gain experience before beginning their elementary teaching internship freshmen observe videotaped elementary classes; sophomores and juniors teach peers and some elementary classes for additional preparation.
+Students gain experience before beginning their elementary teaching internship-freshmen observe videotaped elementary classes; sophomores and juniors teach peers and some elementary classes for additional preparation.
+Education may not be claimed as a minor.